seanpmaxwell/Typescript-Best-Practices/README.md

   - server.ts
 ```

+#### Keys points from examples above
-In the above **layer-based** example, you can see that when we needed to add another module for UserServices, we had to add a folder to the services layer, move UserServices.ts inside of it, and now for the root of the `services/` folder we have a mixture of files and folders.
+- In the above **layer-based** example, you can see that when we needed to add another module for `UserServices`, we had to add a folder to the services layer, move UserServices.ts inside of it, and now for the root of the `services/` folder, we have a mixture of files and folders to list the different service layer domains.

-You might be wondering why we gave the domain files names like `UserRepo.ts` instead of `User.repo.ts`.
-That's because these are **namespace-object-scripts** not **inventory-scripts**.
+- You might be wondering why we gave the domain files names like `UserRepo.ts` instead of `User.repo.ts`/`user.repo.ts`.
+That's because these are **namespace-object scripts** not **inventory-scripts**: see the [Naming Conventions](#naming-conventions) section.

 #### Client-Side